 - Change your vacuum pump oil.
 AXYZ recommends changing your vacuum pump oil after 20,000 hours of use.

 - Change your belts.
 On machines with drive belts on transmission assemblies, ensure you change your belts once every two years.

-For any CNC tooling, parts or consumable needs CNCRoutershop is your one-stop shop.
+For any CNC tooling, parts or consumable needs CNCshop is your one-stop shop.

-Author: Kevin Recinos is an Application Specialist for AXYZ International, a global manufacturer of CNC router and knife systems.
+Author: Kevin Recinos is an Application Specialist for AXYZ, a global manufacturer of CNC router and knife systems.
 Kevin has covered many areas during his spell at AXYZ to ensure he has gained holistic exposure to both the needs of customers and the functionality of our CNC machines.